 - Click here to pay your bill online through our secure website using your debit or credit card or using your checking account via electronic transfer.

-- Send your payment in the mail to the address indicated on your billing statement with the appropriate postage
+- Send your payment in the mail to the address on your billing statement.

-- Pay your bill in-person at Great River Medical Center
+- Pay your bill at Great River Medical Center.

 Why did I receive a bill if I have insurance coverage?